travetto/travetto/module/schema/README.md

 This module provide a mechanisms for registering classes and field level information as well the ability to apply that information at runtime.

 ## Registration
-The registry's schema information is defined by `typescript` AST and only applies to classes registered as `@Schema`s.
+The registry's schema information is defined by `typescript` AST and only applies to classes registered with the `@Schema` decoration.

+### Classes
 The module utilizes AST transformations to collect schema information, and facilitate the registration process without user intervention.
+The class can also be described using providing a:
+* `title` - definition of the schema
+* `description` - detailed description of the schema
+* `examples` - A set of examples as JSON or YAML

+The `title` will be picked up from the [`JSDoc`](http://usejsdoc.org/about-getting-started.html) comments, and additionally all fields can be set using the [`@Describe`](./src/decorator/common) decorator.

 ```typescript
 @Schema()